Amzani/apidesk-sdk-test-def/docs/models/components/by.md

 # By

-The field on which to sort the Companies
+Specify the field by which to sort the activities, such as 'date' or 'type'.
+This determines the order in which the activities are returned.

 ## Example Usage